Parth10P/praticeongit/README.md

-#readme.md
-this is creted for the praticed purpose...
+# this is the pratice file.. for me to pratice in github